Mike Forshaw: Rugby league

-After retiring from playing in 2004 he rejoined Warrington to look after Strength & Conditioning of the players until November 2006.

-He returned to his boyhood club and teamed up with his old coach Brian Noble in December 2006 when he took over as strength & conditioning coach for Wigan Warriors.
+In 2004, Forshaw was appointed in a part-time role by the Rugby Football League as a performance lifestyle advisor.
+After ending his playing career, he rejoined Warrington in May 2005 as a strength and conditioning coach.
+In November 2006, he returned to his boyhood club and teamed up with his old coach Brian Noble when he was appointed to a similar coaching role at Wigan Warriors.

 He studied a BSc part-time at UCLAN following Wigan's sponsorship by UCLAN.

-He then had a stint at Connacht in the Celtic League.

 Rugby union

+In 2010, Forshaw joined Connacht in the Celtic League as defence coach.

-In 2013 Forshaw joined Sale Sharks, as defence coach.
-Forshaw follows a ‘3D’ approach to the contact area of defence: discipline, detail and decision-making, with a particular focus when within 50m of own try line.
+In 2013, he joined the Sale Sharks in the same role.
+Forshaw follows a '3D' approach to the contact area of defence: discipline, detail and decision-making, with a particular focus when within 50m of his team's own try line.
 In July 2020 Forshaw extended his contract with Sale until the end of the 2022 season.